Alen Peternac

-Alen Peternac (born 16 January 1972) is a Croatian professional football manager and former player.
+Alen Peternac (born 16 January 1972) is a Croatian professional football manager and former player who is the manager of Croatian First League club Rudeš.
 He is best known for his stint at Real Valladolid, spending the better part of his professional career in Spain, appearing in 206 official games in representation of three clubs.

 Club career

 Peternac was born in Zagreb, Socialist Federative Republic of Yugoslavia.
 In 1989, he started his football career at hometown NK Dinamo Zagreb, and played six years for Dinamo and HNK Segesta in the Croatian league before moving to Spain.

 Peternac spent five seasons at Real Valladolid, appearing in 171 competitive games and becoming the team's all-time top goalscorer in La Liga.
 His goal total also made him the second-highest Croatian goalscorer in the competition, behind Sevilla FC and Real Madrid's Davor Šuker.

 On 19 May 1996, in an 8–3 away win against Real Oviedo which proved crucial in helping Valladolid avoid direct relegation in 1995–96, Peternac set a club record by netting five times, four of which on penalty kicks.
 He finished that campaign as the fourth top goalscorer, with 23 goals.

 For 2000–01, Peternac joined Real Zaragoza, receiving limited playing time.
 He was then loaned to Real Murcia, where he played one season in the second division before closing out his career back with the Aragonese (one match, followed by retirement due to injuries).